Financial aid •

 You can also consider working throughout the school year and during summer breaks to fund part of your tuition in cash.
 Or opt for a more affordable school.
 There may be other ways to reduce your costs as well, such as living at home, or attending school part-time.

 There are billions of dollars in aid that goes unclaimed every year—much of which is passed over because students either don’t realize they qualify or don’t know how to apply.
-If you’re worried about not receiving enough money to pay for school, reach out to one of our coaches and we’ll help you get the most money possible to pay for your education!
+If you’re worried about not receiving enough money to pay for school, reach out to one of our advisors and we’ll help you get the most money possible to pay for your education!

 How will you find out what financial aid you’re awarded?

 Shortly after you receive your college acceptance letter, you’ll receive a financial aid award letter outlining the federal grants, loans, and work-study you’ve been granted.

 The letter will also include any aid you’re eligible for directly from the school.

 In the case of private aid, the timeline and means of communication will depend on the organization.

 While all types of financial aid can be useful in financing a college education, the best are those that are free.